Trivadis-DevOps/svn-git/README.md

 * $GITRepoName
 * $username

+##Manual Steps
+Here are all steps you will need to do:

+1. Init variables.
+2. Edit authors mapping file (you will find the mapping file located under your migration folder with subroot svn).
+3. Wait till the script finishes and check your Git repository.

 # Help

-If the tool does not work for you, do not hesitate to ask questions, or open Issues.
+Do not hesitate to ask questions or open Issues.